swina/whoobe-one-studio/README.md

 ## Info

 This repo is still in alpha version and under development.
-Please follow all changes
+Please follow all changes and updates

 ## License